xioTechnologies/Dub-Siren/README.md

 A monophonic synthesiser comprised of an LFO, VCO, and Delay.
 The synthesiser is controlled by 9 potentiometers and 3 buttons.
 Configurations can be stored to 1 of 10 preset keys.
 Pressing a preset key will override the potentiometers and buttons with the stored configuration.

 The processor used is [PIC32MZ](http://www.microchip.com/wwwproducts/en/PIC32MZ2048EFH064).
-This is a 32-bit device with a FPU, 512 KB of RAM, 2 MB of program space, clocked at 252 MHz.
+This is a 32-bit device with a FPU, 512 KB of RAM, 2 MB of program space, running at 252 MHz.
 The processor is deliberately over-spec'd to simplify development and allow new ideas to be explored in the future.
 The [DAC](https://www.cirrus.com/products/cs4354/) is a 24-bit 192 kHz stereo device configured for 96 kHz mono.

 ## Synthesiser elements